Agile Modeling Home Page

 PDM

-Why Iteration Modeling?
+Why Sprint Modeling?

 An often neglected aspect of Mike Cohn’s planning poker is the required modeling activities implied by the technique.
-Agile teams implement requirements in priority order, see Figure 3, pulling an iteration's worth of work off the top of the stack.
-To do this successfully you must be able to accurately estimate the work required for each requirement, then based on your previous iteration's velocity (a measure of how much work you accomplished) you pick that much work off the stack.
-For example, if last iteration you accomplished 15 points worth of work then the assumption is that all things being equal you'll be able to accomplish that much work this iteration.
-This activity is often referred to as the "planning game" or simply iteration planning.
+Agile teams implement requirements in priority order, see Figure 3, pulling an sprint’s worth of work off the top of the stack.
+To do this successfully you must be able to accurately estimate the work required for each requirement, then based on your previous iteration’s velocity (a measure of how much work you accomplished) you pick that much work off the stack.
+For example, if last iteration you accomplished 15 points worth of work then the assumption is that all things being equal you’ll be able to accomplish that much work this iteration.
+This activity is often referred to as the “planning game” or simply iteration planning.

 Figure 4.
 Agile requirements change management process.

-How Does Iteration Modeling Fit In?
+How Does Sprint Modeling Fit In?

 Figure 5 depicts the high-level lifecycle for Agile Model Driven Development (AMDD) for the release of a system.
-Iteration modeling occurs at the beginning of each iteration as part of the overall iteration planning activities.
-It is only one of several points in time that you'll model on an agile project: You do some initial requirements and architecture envisioning at the beginning of the project to enable your team to get going in the right direction, you do iteration modeling, and you do just in time (JIT) model storming to explore the detailed requirements and design throughout an iteration.
+Iteration/sprint modeling occurs at the beginning of each iteration as part of the overall iteration planning activities.
+It is only one of several points in time that you’ll model on an agile project: You do some initial requirements and architecture envisioning at the beginning of the project to enable your team to get going in the right direction, you do iteration modeling, and you do just in time (JIT) model storming to explore the detailed requirements and design throughout an iteration.